Indolamines

-Indolamines are a family of neurotransmitters that share a common molecular structure (namely, indolamine).
+Indolamines are a family of neurotransmitters that share a common molecular structure.
 Indolamines are a classification of monoamine neurotransmitter, along with catecholamines and ethylamine derivatives.
 A common example of an indolamine is the tryptophan derivative serotonin, a neurotransmitter involved in mood and sleep.
 Another example of an indolamine is melatonin.

 In biochemistry, indolamines are substituted indole compounds that contain an amino group.
 Examples of indolamines include the lysergamides.